teojm37/addressbook-level1/README.md

 Learn some Eclipse code navigation shortcuts
 (you can use Web resources like [this one](https://www.shortcutworld.com/en/win/Eclipse.html)).
 For example, learn the shortcuts to,
-  * go to the definition of a method
+  * go to the definition of a method: F3
-  * go back to the previous location
+  * go back to the previous location: alt + left arrow
-  * view the documentation of a method from where the method is being used, without navigating to the method itself
+  * view the documentation of a method from where the method is being used, without navigating to the method itself: F2
-  * find where a method/field is being used
+  * find where a method/field is being used: ctrl + alt + h
-  * ...
+  * find all methods in a class: ctrl + o

 ### Use a debugger `[LO-Debugging]`